Carlos Francis

-Carlos Francis (born January 3, 1981, in Fort Worth, Texas) is an American football player who played wide receiver for the Oakland Raiders.
+Carlos Francis (born January 3, 1981) is an American former professional football player who played wide receiver for the Oakland Raiders.
 At Texas Tech, he started in 38 of 49 contests he played in and hauled in 216 passes for 3,031 yards (14.0 avg) and 21 touchdowns.
-He was drafted in the 2004 NFL Draft by the Raiders.
+He was selected by the Raiders in the 2004 NFL draft.
 Francis was released in 2007.
+He now works for Texas Baptists as the Director of Young Adult Ministries.

 Francis attended Southwest High School in Fort Worth, Texas and was a letterman in football and track.

 Francis now coaches football, track, and basketball at The Oakridge School in Arlington, Texas.